 Storage Suggestions

 You can store the leftover sweet lassi in the refrigerator for 1 to 2 days in an airtight container.
-You do need to add ice cubes while blending if you are making it ahead and plan to store it.

 - Fresh Homemade Yogurt: Use fresh homemade curd for the best results.
 But you can definitely use store-bought yogurt to make this lassi.
 Make sure it's fresh and is not sour or stale.